 Rural areas are defined as ZIP codes in which the percentage of the rural population is higher than the median percentage of the rural population in all California ZIP codes.
-This was calculated using 2010 Decennial Census data.
-(The U.S. Census Bureau only updates urban-rural designations every ten years; urban and rural data from the 2020 Decennial Census was not available at the time of this report.)
+This was calculated using 2020 Decennial Census data.

 For more information about rural areas, see the Economic Innovation Group's research on their economic condition.